Vascular Plants of North Carolina

 AuthorWalter

-DistributionSandhills and the southern 2/3 of the Coastal Plain.
+DistributionSandhills east to the southern half of the Coastal Plain, and sparingly north toward the VA border.
 A specimen from Buncombe County appears to be correctly identified (at WCUH).
 The gaps in the map will likely be filled in as botanists learn to recognize this species.
 This species is a recent split from the former E. cuneifolium, and this may be as common as, or more common than, the other species split off from it -- E. glaucescens.

 Coastal Plain, southeastern VA to FL and LA.